Walking Along the Mithi River: Exploring a 17 KM Long Trained River and Urban Settlements on Its "Banks"by , and -

 The Mithi river must be allowed to function as a robust flood resilience infrastructure for the city, instead of turning into a dreaded bottleneck.
 City authorities must envision the river as an all vibrant, urban ecosystem, with multi-functional land use, as opposed to its current role of a drainage channel to the Arabian Sea.

-The next photo essay in this series will present five stormwater management opportunities for open spaces by the Mithi River.
-Views are personal
+The next photo essay in this series presents five stormwater management opportunities for open spaces by the Mithi River.

 All photos are by Abhijit Waghre/WRI India.